Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Pattern Language/The Lionsberg Pattern Language.md

 4. Removing What Does Not Belong
 5. Healing, Restoring and Regenerating
 6. Identifying and Solving Issues
-7. Leveraging Cognitive Diversity in Problem Solving
+7. Leveraging Cultural and Cognitive Diversity in Problem Solving
 8. Transforming Issues and Goals into Projects
 9. Transforming Projects into an Integrated Program
 10. The Lionsberg System of Integrated Delivery